Las Bela (princely state): History

-The State of Las Bela was founded in 1742 by Jam Ali Khan I. His descendants ruled Las Bela until 1955 when the state became part of West Pakistan.
-The statement of Ghulam Qadir Khan the last Jam of Las Bela on signing the accession was:
+The State of Las Bela was founded in 1742 by Jam Ali Khan I, who was from Jamote clan.
+His descendants ruled Las Bela until 1955 when the state became part of West Pakistan.
+The statement of Ghulam Qadir Khan, the last Jam of Las Bela on signing the accession was:

 For a period of three years between 3 October 1952 and 14 October 1955, Las Bela was part of the Baluchistan States Union but retained internal autonomy.
 In 1955, Las Bela was incorporated into the new province of West Pakistan and became part of Kalat division.
 In 1960, the area of Las Bela was detached from Kalat division and merged with the former Federal Capital Territory to form the division of Karachi-Bela.
 When the provincial system was changed in 1970, Las Bela became part of the new province of Balochistan.

 Demographics

-The main ethnic groups in Las Bela were Baloch.
-The population was mainly Muslim Balochs but there was a small population of Hindus.
-There were also nomadic Lasi people near the Sindh border.
+The main ethnic group in Las Bela state was Sindhi (Lasi, Khoja, Med, Gurjar and Hindu).
+But there were few nomadic baloch and brahui people as well.
+The population was mainly Muslims but there was a small population of Sindhi Hindus.